shenwei356/kmcp/docs/usage.md

      *. -P/--min-hic-ureads-prop, minimal proportion, higher values
         increase precision in cost of sensitivity.
   *. -R/--max-mismatch-err and -D/--min-dreads-prop is for determing
-     the right reference for ambigous reads.
+     the right reference for ambiguous reads.
   *. --keep-perfect-match is not recommended, which decreases sensitivity.
   *. --keep-main-match is not recommended, which affects accuracy of
      abundance estimation.